sdiehl/wiwinwlh/tutorial.md

 One of most deep results in computer science, the [Curry–Howard correspondence](https://en.wikipedia.org/wiki/Curry%E2%80%93Howard_correspondence), is the relation that logical propositions can be modeled by types and instantiating those types constitutes proofs of these propositions.
-In dependently typed languages we can exploit this result to it's full extent, in Haskell we don't have the strength that dependent types provide but can still prove ( for a suffficently lax definition of the word "prove" ) trivial results.
+In dependently typed languages we can exploit this result to its full extent, in Haskell we don't have the strength that dependent types provide but can still prove (for a suffficently lax definition of the word "prove") trivial results.
 For example, now we can model a type level function for addition and provide a small proof that zero is an additive identity.

 ~~~~ {.haskell include="src/family_nat.hs"}